Brobin/brobin-v3/data/articles/nebraska-big-year-september-recap.md

 ### Sabine's

 For the next couple weeks, I also made a few trips out to Branched Oak in search of Sabine's Gulls.
 On my fourth trip to Branched Oak, I found one loafing around on the beach!
 I quickly got the word out, and after my bike ride (the original point of the trip), I met up with a few more birders and we relocated it foraging south of Lieber's Point.
-This wasn't a life bird or anthing, but it was a new bird for my Lancaster county list!
+This wasn't a life or state bird, but it was a new bird for my Lancaster county list (269)!

 [![Sabine's Gull](https://cdn.download.ams.birds.cornell.edu/api/v2/asset/641993878/1200)](https://macaulaylibrary.org/asset/641993878)
 _Sabine's Gull, Lancaster County_